 What Does An Inspection Include?

-A typical home inspection will look at every possible aspect of the plumbing at your location.
+A typical home inspection in Brooklyn will look at every possible aspect of the plumbing at your location.
 Since lead is a primary concern, your inspector will check the plumbing at your location to determine if lead piping was used.
 If the inspection turns up lead piping, you’ll be informed about your options for replacement.

 Your water meter may also be checked for any leaks or other installation errors.
 Shut-off valves are also inspected and checked to ensure they perform their intended function, which is to keep water from flooding your house in the event of a broken pipe or fixture inside the home.
 Your hot water heater will also be checked for safety and efficiency, as well as to ensure it is sized appropriately for the number of users in your home.